Ultra Hal TTS Reader

 Choosing and Configuring a Voice

-The Ultra Hal Text-to-Speech Reader is compatible with any SAPI 4 or SAPI 5 compliant speech synthesizer.
+The Zabaware Text-to-Speech Reader is compatible with any SAPI 4 or SAPI 5 compliant speech synthesizer.
 This program includes the voices "Mike", "Mary", and "Sam" and variations of these 3 voices.
 It is possible you may have other voices installed also.
 To select a voice, simply click on the drop down list located on the right hand side of the interface and click on a different voice:

 Once you choose a voice, you may change its speed, pitch, and volume using the 3 slider controls shown above.
 These controls may be changed while the program is speaking.
 Most voices also have advanced speech and pronunciation settings available.
 To change pronunciation settings, click on "Options" in the menu bar and then "Pronunciation Settings for Current Voice" To change advanced voice settings, click on "Options" in the menu bar and then "Advanced Speech Options for the Current Voice"